 When taking a series of portraits, try to shoot some with your subject looking at the camera and others where they are not paying attention.

 This will give you plenty of variety to choose from when editing your images.

 Also, try out some poses facing forward towards the camera and somewhere they are looking off into the distance.

 You may want to try different reactions like smiles, frowns, or even something funny.

 A snapshot of a person or group of people.

-portrait may be artistic, or it may be photographic.
-A photograph or series of photographs that constitute a completed portrait are often called a
+- A portrait may be artistic, or it may be photographic.
+A photograph or series of pictures that constitute a completed portrait is often called a